ASpez/SuperCoolJumpyJump/README.md

 # Super Cool Jumpy Jump
 First game made with Godot 3.2
-Godot can be found here: https://godotengine.org/
+Godot can be found [here](https://godotengine.org/)
+Godot is pretty powerful and getting better with each release.
+You can export your projects for Winblowz, MacOSX, Crapple, Android, and HTML5!

 # Project is based on a tutorial
-You can watch it here: https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ
+You can watch it [here] (https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ)
 This project has morphed into a bit of a frankengame from the original tutorial.

 # Things to work on
 - [x] Highscore save file
 - [x] Settings screen